JedLee6/Top150-LeetCode-Quick-Review-Notes/10_Binary_Tree_BFS/082_Binary_Tree_BFS_199._Binary_Tree_Right_Side_View.md

 public class Solution {
     public List<Integer> rightSideView(TreeNode root) {
-        // List to store the right-side view of the tree List<Integer> result = new ArrayList<>();
+        // We initialize a list `result` to store the rightmost nodes of each level.
+        List<Integer> result = new ArrayList<>();
-        // Helper function to perform DFS
-        dfs(root, result, 0);
+        // The `dfs` helper function is used to perform a depth-first traversal.
+We call it starting from the root at depth `0`. dfs(root, result, 0);
         return result;
     }

     // Helper function for DFS traversal
     private void dfs(TreeNode node, List<Integer> result, int depth) {
-        // Base case: if the current node is null, return if (node == null) {
+        // In each call to `dfs`, we first check if the current node is `null`.
+If it is, we return immediately (base case). if (node == null) {
             return;
         }

-        // If visiting this level for the first time, add the current node to the result list if (depth == result.size()) {
+		// If this is the first time visiting this depth (i.e., `depth == result.size()`), we add the current node to the result list. if (depth == result.size()) {
             result.add(node.val);
         }
+        // We prioritize visiting the right subtree first by calling `dfs` method.
+This ensures that the first node we encounter at each depth is the rightmost node.

-        // Recur for the right subtree first to prioritize right-side nodes dfs(node.right, result, depth + 1);
+        // Recursion for the right subtree first to prioritize right-side nodes dfs(node.right, result, depth + 1);
-        // Recur for the left subtree to visit the remaining nodes at the same depth dfs(node.left, result, depth + 1);
+        // Recursion for the left subtree to visit the remaining nodes at the same depth dfs(node.left, result, depth + 1);
+        //After the DFS completes, `result` will contain the rightmost node of each level.
     }
 }
 ```

-### Explanation:

-1. **Initial Setup**:
-   - We initialize a list `result` to store the rightmost nodes of each level.
-   - The `dfs` helper function is used to perform a depth-first traversal.
-We call it starting from the root at depth `0`.

-2. **DFS Traversal**:
-   - In each call to `dfs`, we first check if the current node is `null`.
-If it is, we return immediately (base case).
-   - If this is the first time visiting this depth (i.e., `depth == result.size()`), we add the current node to the result list.

-3. **Right-First Traversal**:
-   - We prioritize visiting the right subtree first by calling `dfs(node.right, ...)`.
-This ensures that the first node we encounter at each depth is the rightmost node.
-   - After exploring the right subtree, we explore the left subtree by calling `dfs(node.left, ...)`.

-4. **Return Result**:
-   - After the DFS completes, `result` will contain the rightmost node of each level.

 ### Time Complexity:
 - **O(N)**: We visit each node once during the DFS traversal.